What We Are:

 It is also important that parents of minors understand that this is a workplace; your child is coming to a job, not a classroom or an activity.
 Like any job, they are expected to do what they are being compensated for.
 The world of professional arts is very adult, and minors are expected to be professionals no matter their age.

 Resident Performers are paid on a monthly basis, as it is officially a part-time staff position.
-The YC Cast is also compensated for productions, though amounts may change from time to time depending on the budget, age of performers, and so on.
+The YC Cast is also compensated for productions.
 Comp amounts are set with Resident Performers at the time of hiring; comp amounts for the YC Cast will be communicated before a cast member commits to a project.

 This ensures that we are attracting a higher caliber of actor.
 It is also meant to ensure that we will get a higher level of commitment, since we are paying for the services of these actors.